AzureAD/microsoft-authentication-library-for-js/samples/node-token-validation-samples/basic-sample/README.md

 1. [Register a Single Page Application in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration) or use an existing SPA application.

 1. Create a custom scope in the `Expose an API` blade.
-Make note of the tenant id, client id, and custom scope.
+Make note of the tenant id and custom scope.

 #### In a msal-browser sample (e.g. [VanillaJSTestApp2.0](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-browser-samples/VanillaJSTestApp2.0))

-1. Replace client id, authority, and token request scopes with information from above app registration.
+1. Replace authority and token request scopes with information from above app registration.
 Note that token request scopes should only have the custom scope, and no MS Graph scopes, otherwise the token will not be able to be validated using this library.

 1. Run the sample, sign in, and click get profile.